A photo of cracked walnuts

 A flow diagram showing how training data flows into an ML algorithm to create a foundation model and how inputs and prompts flow into that foundation model to produce outputs.

-Foundation models do not have access to proprietary or recent information that was not part of the training data and they may not have learned the capabilities for all tasks.
+Foundation models do not have access to proprietary or recent information that was not part of the training data, and they may not have learned the capabilities for all tasks.
 For example, they cannot provide answers about private emails and may not have a good understanding of what is considered toxic language in recent slang used in gaming forums.
-To customize and extend foundation models, common strategies are (1) to fine-tune a copy of the model with custom training data (e.g., train it on internal email or gaming forum messages) and (2) to use in-context learning where additional information or instructions is provided as part of the prompt.
+To customize and extend foundation models, common strategies are (1) to fine-tune a copy of the model with custom training data (e.g., train it on internal email or gaming forum messages) and (2) to use in-context learning where additional information or instructions are provided as part of the prompt.
 In particular, the latter is common where internal data is provided as part of the prompt (see retrieval-augmented generation in chapter Thinking like a Software Architect) or additional examples are provided to give the model more context.

 Classify the sentence into toxic or non-toxic.